There are more than 65 million refugees and displaced people around the world today. That’s nearly 1 out of every 100 people on the planet.

 Together we designed Kuja Kuja.
 At a basic level, Kuja Kuja is a platform for tracking customer satisfaction among refugees, and aggregating suggestions on how to improve them.
 It has the potential to fundamentally shift the way humanitarian organizations are serving refugees.

 It’s a system powered by people, and enabled by technology.
-ARC staff travel around the refugee settlement with tablets collecting customer satisfaction data on an app and suggestions for how to improve service.
+Alight staff travel around the refugee settlement with tablets collecting customer satisfaction data on an app and suggestions for how to improve service.
 Those suggestions are aggregated into a dashboard showing people’s perspectives in real-time.
 Each water point, for example, has a list of all responses collected.

-ARC staff – both locally and at the global headquarters in Minneapolis – can keep track live, and coordinate on solving for any issues and prioritizing action.
-Other basic information, such as whether each water point is on or off, can also be monitored locally, on a map in the local ARC office that lights up red or green at each point of service.
+Alight staff – both locally and at the global headquarters in Minneapolis – can keep track live, and coordinate on solving for any issues and prioritizing action.
+Other basic information, such as whether each water point is on or off, can also be monitored locally, on a map in the local Alight office that lights up red or green at each point of service.
 The Kuja Kuja staff and platform are tied together by a bright, friendly brand and a logo that “smiles back at customers”, designed to create joyful interactions between staff and refugees.